 Revisiting Les Larmoises

-Sometimes we have to let a wine go because there is too much variation from bottle to bottle.
-We can't sell wine that could be a "great or dud" lottery!
+Sometimes we have to stop selling a wine because there is too much variation from bottle to bottle.
 These often come into our home cellar.
-This happened with the Beaujolais Villages Les Larmoises 2007, taken off list 3 years ago after a disappointing bottle.
+This happened with the Beaujolais Villages Les Larmoises 2007, taken off list 3 years ago after reports of a disappointing bottle.

-The Larmoises was a fantastic old vines vineyard, which Vincent Lacondemine had to give up after the 2009 vintage.
-The owners have let it go fallow now, which is heart breaking.
+The Larmoises was a lovely old vines vineyard, which Vincent Lacondemine had to give up after the 2009 vintage.
 Vincent found the Chapital vineyard as a replacement, which has given us many joyful bottles, but I still would have loved to have Larmoises a few years longer.
-Old vines can be so special.

 Of course, since we took it off sale, the last 3 bottles all have been excellent.
 I've been drinking one a year.

 We had the Larmoises 2007 with a classic style pot au feu.
-I love Gamay with pot au feu, because it can handle the mustard.
+I love Gamay with pot au feu, because it's a wine which can handle the mustard.
+Any mustard!

 I didn't know what to expect - but what I didn't expect was to hear Robb go "Oh Wow" - Robb is a man of, how can I put it? subdued enthusiasm, "it's not bad" is quite a bit of praise already!

 So yes, oh wow.
 Not a big nose, quite discrete but pure with tingly minerality.
 And once you drink it it was indeed wow! delicious pomegranate with a touch of tobacco and we catch the ghost of tannins.
 They're so soft they are barely there but you can tell the wine would be different it tannins hadn't been there.

 I'm not sure what I'd guess in a blind tasting...

 I have one left and I think I'll give it another year.
 Or maybe not, it was so light and fresh I might drink it this summer.